 This technology has provided everyone professionally involved in colour to better communicate, and manage communications of the correct colours across all departments, and stakeholders, from designers to the manufacturers to the printers etc. Even doing this internationally across continents without these stakeholders having to actually meet each other.
 In the ‘old days’, you would literally have to physically take your final colour decisions regarding whatever you were designing and show them to the printer/manufacturer, so everybody was absolutely clear about what the actual final colour to be used for that creative project definitely is!
 With the Pantone system, this is all now communicated with a numerical code which can, of course, be sent all over the world from designers computer to printers printing systems for example.

-PMS lies at the heart of all the Pantone colour control solutions, from their Guides to their Swatches and now, of course, their digital solutions like their software product, the Colour Manager and their digital devices, such as the Capsure.
+PMS lies at the heart of all the Pantone colour control solutions, from their charts and guides to their swatches and now, of course, their digital solutions like their software product, the Colour Manager and their digital devices, such as the Capsure.

 Pantone introductory video: "Making Colour Connect"